Samuel Maverick, as his name suggests, didn’t like to go along with the crowd. The Puritan crowd, that is.

 Samuel Maverick, a firm Anglican and staunch royalist, saw amazing changes in New England during the first 30-some years of his residence.
-When he arrived, fewer than 300 Europeans were scattered over 150 square miles of wilderness.
+When he arrived, several hundred Europeans were scattered over 150 square miles of wilderness.
 By 1660, Maverick saw 86 towns that fielded militia, vast herds of livestock, an abundance of English fruit, and harbors bustling with many dozens of ships, some as large as 300 tons.

 Other changes he didn’t like so much.
 He chafed under the Puritans’ rigid laws and suffered from their religious intolerance.
 Another Samuel Maverick – who may have been a descendant – shared his independent spirit in 19th century Texas.
 The Maverick name would brand movies and cars and sports teams into the 21st century.

 Samuel Maverick was born in England around 1602, the son of the Rev. John Maverick, who later followed him to the New World.

 Samuel arrived in Massachusetts when in his twenties.
 With another colonist named David Thompson he built a house on Noddles Island and fortified it with guns.
 Thompson died, and Maverick married Thompson’s widow, Amias.
 They had three children in addition to her son by David Thompson.

 When Maverick started out in Massachusetts, fewer than 300 Europeans lived within a radius of 150 miles.
 Then in 1630, John Winthrop and his band of Puritans arrived and started running the Massachusetts Bay Colony.
 Things would change dramatically in a few decades.